Rhinemann/The-Adept/Actual Rules/Player's Guide.md

 How were you brought up?
 Your upbringing distinction reflects where you grew up, what social class and culture you belonged to when you were raised.

-For non-sumerians it includes the land you are from.
+For non-sumerians it can include the land you are from.

 For ocasional demi-humans it includes more supernatural parts of your heritage.